FromVic/FFAST/doc/remote_connection.md

 Using a Wi-Fi adapter (suppose the static IP to be assigned to the car is 10.42.0.2):
 1. Connect the USB adapter to the local computer
 2. Create a new Wi-Fi network , choosing the corresponding Wi-Fi adapter.
-3. On the IPv4 settings, select the dropdown for Method to be Shared to other computers
+3. On the IPv4 settings, select the dropdown for Method to be Shared to other computers; In the Wi-Fi tab set Mode to 'Ad-hoc' and Band to 'B/G (2.4 GHz)'
 4. On the Jetson, connect to the created Wi-Fi network.
 5. Edit the network connection such that:
    In the general tab both 'Automatically connect to this network when it is available' and 'All users may connect to this network' are checked
-   In the IPv4 Settings tab the Method is set to Manual and add an address with
+   In the Wi-Fi tab set Mode to 'Ad-hoc' and Band to 'B/G (2.4 GHz)' In the IPv4 Settings tab the Method is set to Manual and add an address with
    Address: 10.42.0.2
    Netmask: 24